 A low-FODMAP diet is highly recommended by medical professionals for people experiencing gastrointestinal distress, such as Irritable Bowel Syndrome (IBS).
 Rather than taking a myriad of prescription medicine to deal with the symptoms caused by IBS, a low-FODMAP diet has been found to be extraordinarily helpful in dealing with the distress of the syndrome.

 When I was diagnosed with GI problems, the first thing the doctor advised me to do was to reduce or altogether eliminate FODMAPs from my diet.
-A low-FODMAP or FODMAP-free diet can be incredibly beneficial for those who struggle with a gastrointestinal problems such as IBS, SIBO, and other disorders of the gut.
+A low-FODMAP or FODMAP-free diet can be incredibly beneficial for those who struggle with gastrointestinal problems such as IBS, SIBO, and other disorders of the gut.

 After eliminating FODMAPs, I couldn’t believe the results.
 My symptoms decreased so significantly and so quickly that I knew that I needed to adopt this style of eating on an ongoing basis.

 The major FODMAP culprits that seem to bother a majority of IBS-sufferers are garlic, onions, dried fruit, gluten, legumes, and, unfortunately, many more foods that most people consider to be part of a healthy diet.
-This doesn’t mean that consumption of some high-FODMAP foods will absolutely bother you, but elimination of some of them may greatly improve your symptoms.
+This doesn’t mean that consumption of some high-FODMAP foods will absolutely bother you, but the elimination of some of them may greatly improve your symptoms.
 For many people, an elimination diet followed by a period of reintroduction is found to be most helpful in understanding what FODMAP foods are negatively affecting you.

-How This Pesto Is Different
+How This 1-Minute Low-FODMAP Pesto Is Different

 You’re probably wondering, “how on earth will this pesto taste good if there isn’t any garlic involved?”
 To that, I respond, well…..there’s no Parmesan cheese in it either.